mojaloop/reference-architecture-doc/docs/boundedContexts/thirdPartyApi/index.md

 #### Description

-The workflow provided by this UC enables the Switch to handle instances where a DFSP Account Holder provides a PISP with a request for a (PISP) User to create a device-embedded credential in order to confirm a Consent Request, and where the credential, which when sent to the DFSP includes either an invalid signed challenge or signed metadata is rejected.
+The workflow provided by this UC enables the Switch to handle instances where a DFSP Account Holder provides a PISP with a request for a (PISP) User to create a device-embedded credential in order to confirm a Consent Request, and where the credential, which when sent to the DFSP includes either an invalid signed challenge or signed metadata that is rejected.
 In this instance the DFSP messages the error condition to the Switch, which messages the appropriate PISP who notifies the (PISP) User that the Consent credential was rejected.

 #### Flow Diagram